Microchip-MPLAB-Harmony/motor_control/readme.md

         <figcaption align= "center"> Harmony QSpin </figcaption>
     </p>

-For a detailed understanding of the tool's various features, consult the [Harmony QSpin Quick Guide](./docs/mc_plant_docs/introduction.md)
+For a detailed understanding of the tool's various features, consult the [Harmony QSpin Quick Guide](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MH3_motor_control&redirect=true) to view the online documentation

+To view the documentation offline, follow these steps:
+ - Download the publication as a zip file from [here](https://onlinedocs.microchip.com/download/GUID-0A4BC4EE-29F5-4736-8125-17139B84E7B5?type=webhelp).
+ - Extract the zip file into a folder.
-Additionally, keep yourself informed with the latest updates and improvements by checking out our release notes:
+ - Navigate to the folder and open **index.html** in a web browser of your choice Additionally, keep yourself informed with the latest updates and improvements by checking out our release notes:
  - [Release Notes](./release_notes.md)